 Normally, 70 to 75 percent of all U.S. beef comes from cattle fed in feedlots.
 Feedlots have become fewer but larger in size.
 The top three feedlot states (Texas, Nebraska and Kansas) now market almost 60 percent of the cattle fed in the United States.
-Figure 2 illustrates the concentration o 0049 f the cattle feeding industry in the United States as of January 1, 2012.
+Figure 2 illustrates the 0059 concentration of the cattle feeding industry in the United States as of January 1, 2012.
 5FF4

 While there are definite segments to the beef production system, the important point to remember is that the consumer eventually makes the final pricing decision.
 The retailer wants a certain type of product because the consumer wants it.
 This is relayed back to the packer, who relays it to the feedlot, who relays it to the feeder cattle producer.
 The "relay" for all these messages is the price.
 Unfortunately, because of all the messengers in the market, the signals sometimes get mixed or muted.
 However, if we pay close enough attention, we can recognize them.
 By understanding how the beef cattle markets work, feeder cattle producers will be better able to recognize changes that may make a higher profit.